hamptonpieryc/website/content/docs/club-rules.md

 **4.7** Membership subscriptions will be kept at levels that will not pose a significant obstacle to people participating.

-**4.8** Members' annual fees will become due on frst day of January each year and should be paid in full by 28th February.
+**4.8** Members' annual fees will become due on first day of January each year and should be paid in full by the last day in February.

 **4.9** If a person joins the Club after 30th June, the subscription shall be discounted using the following tariff:

 - 1st to 31st July **50% discount**
 - 1st to 31st August **60% discount**
-- 1st to 3oth September **70% discount**
+- 1st to 30th September **70% discount**
 - 1st October onwards **80% discount**

 _note this discount applies only to membership fees, other fees such as boat parking are at the full rate_